aws-solutions-library-samples/guidance-for-automated-provisioning-of-application-ready-amazon-eks-clusters/README.md

 The core components of this Guidance can be deployed in any AWS Region where Amazon EKS is available.
 This includes all commercial AWS Regions except for the China Regions and the AWS GovCloud (US) Regions.

-For the most current availability of AWS services by Region, refer to the [AWS Regional Services List](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/){:target="_blank"}.
+For the most current availability of AWS services by Region, refer to the [AWS Regional Services List](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).

 Note: If you deploy this guidance into a region where AMP and/or AMG are not available, you can disable the OSS observability tooling during deployment.
 This allows you to use the core components of the guidance without built-in observability features.

 ### Quotas

-{{% notice info %}}
+**NOTICE**
 Service quotas, also referred to as limits, are the maximum number of service resources or operations for your AWS account.
-{{% /notice %}}

 ### Quotas for AWS services in this Guidance

 Ensure you have sufficient quota for each of the AWS services utilized in this guidance.
-For more details, refer to [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html){:target="_blank"}.
+For more details, refer to [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html).

-If you need to view service quotas across all AWS services within the documentation, you can conveniently access this information in the [Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/aws-general.pdf#aws-service-information){:target="_blank"} page in the PDF.
+If you need to view service quotas across all AWS services within the documentation, you can conveniently access this information in the [Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/aws-general.pdf#aws-service-information) page in the PDF.

 For specific implementation quotas, consider the following key components and services used in this guidance: